Best Omega 3 Supplements UK 2020 Buyer’s Guide

 An important risk factor for heart disease—some might say even more important than cholesterol—is having high triglycerides.
 Triglycerides are the main form of fat found in our body and are nearly always measured on a standard blood test.

 Another major risk factor for heart disease is hypertension or high blood pressure.
 Fish oil supplement can lower blood pressure, albeit modestly.
 But its effect on cardiovascular disease overall is anything but modest.
-Many studies have shown that the fatty acids found in fish reduce the risk of death, heart attack, stroke, and abnormal heart rhythms.
+Many studies have shown that it reduces the risk of death, heart attack, stroke, and abnormal heart rhythms.
 So it is very important for your heart health.
 It’s been estimated that if you consume proper fatty acid regularly could reduce the rate of fatal arrhythmias by 30 %.
 Many lives could be saved each year if the UK population had sufficient omega-3s in their bodies.

 Omega-3s are also effective general anti-inflammatories, useful for joint problems, lupus and psoriasis.
 Studies indicate that people with rheumatoid arthritis experience less joint swelling and stiffness, and may even be able to manage on lower doses of anti-inflammatory drugs when they take fish supplements.
-In a study of people with Crohn’s disease (a painful type of inflammatory bowel disease), 69% of those taking enteric-coated fish oil supplements (about 3 grams of fish oils a day) experienced no symptoms of their illness, compared with lust 28% of those receiving a placebo.
+In a study of people with Crohn’s disease, 69% of those taking enteric-coated fish oil supplements (about 3 grams of fish oils a day) experienced no symptoms of their illness, compared with lust 28% of those receiving a placebo.